EddyMedina/ELKproject/README.md

 Start the container

+Note:
+The ELK VM exposes an Elastic Stack instance.
+Docker is used to download and manage an ELK container.
+Rather than configure ELK manually, we opted to develop a reusable Ansible Playbook to accomplish the task

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![Dockerps](https://github.com/EddyMedina/ELKproject/blob/main/Linux/Dockerps.JPG)